zambal/vaux/README.md

 syntax.
 The `components/1` macro works the same as in component definitions.

-When at least one `const/1` or `components/1` definition is included in a root module, a `__using__/1` macro is created for the root module that allows you to use it in a component.
+When at least one `const/1` or `components/1` definition is included in a root module, a `__using__/1` macro is created for the root module that allows it to be used in a component.